Since 2023, BristolMyersSquibb, the Y company and cynkra have teamed up to develop a novel no-code solution for R.

 }

-processes the block code.
+where generate_code processes the block code.
 Data blocks are

 considered as entry point blocks, as opposed to transformation